mridubhatnagar/blogs-backup/cm9k4jsxe000g09jv37odboos.md

 ### Any future plans for your blog?
 Maybe a redesign, a move to another platform, or adding a new feature?

 Less likely, as I feel it is lot of effort to migrate.
 From a long time thinking of migrating all old blogs from Medium to hashnode.
 Have never been able to prioritize it.

 Though if at all in future I do plan to.
 Then, reason for doing would be that readers are not able to comment or react on my current posts unless they have account on hashnode.
 Which is sad :(.

+### Who’s next?

+Everyone who I know write blogs.
+And, whose blogs I read.
+Has already taken this challenge.
+Hence, no nomination. :)